 Find out and compare SD hospitals on 2017 average charges, or median (typical) price.
 After you select one hospital, you can see the average charge in all of South Dakota (e.g. avg $5077 for normal newborn, or $3905 median.
 Vaginal delivery for mom was $10,736 average price, and $9868 median.
 C-section average cost $23,518.)
 All common hospitalizations shown, such as births and maternity delivery, knee replacement (average price about $47,000), heart failure, pneumonia, bowel procedures, COPD, angioplasty, kidney transplants (median $247,637), inpatient laparoscopic gallbladder removal (average price $48,000, but $50k to $55k avg. in Sioux Falls) and much more.
 Also shows volume and length of stay.
 PricePoint site sponsored by SDAHO (hospital association)

-Cleveland Clinic leads the Urology list of 50 best hospitals from US News & World Report, with Mayo Clinic and Johns Hopkins tied for second place.
-List uses Medicare data, reputation and other factors; includes cases of prostatectomy, TURP, kidney stones and other urologic surgery.
-Minimum 42 cases over 3 years, of which 17 required to be surgical
+Find the best hospitals for urology, according to the rankings by usnews.com for 2019-2020.
+Mayo Clinic and Johns Hopkins lead the Urology list of 50 best hospitals from US News & World Report.
+List uses Medicare data from 2015-2017, reputation and other factors; includes cases of prostatectomy, TURP, kidney stones and other urologic surgery.
+Minimum 68 Medicare cases over 3 years.

 US News & World Report’s top pediatric hospitals listed for cancer; cardiology and heart surgery; diabetes and endocrinology; gastroenterology (digestive disorders) & GI surgery; neonatology; nephrology (kidney); neurology and neurosurgery; orthopedics; pulmonology (respiratory problems) and lung surgery; and urology.
 Honor roll of 10 hospitals is led by Boston Children’s, Children’s Hospital of Philadelphia, and Cincinnati Children’s tied for third with Texas Children’s in Houston.
 List called Best Children’s Hospitals updated June 2019.
 Detailed hospital scores for individual measures such as survival, are in the Methodology report